ballerina-platform/module-ballerinax-googleapis.calendar/calendar/Package.md

     * path, password, keyAlias, keyPassword - The values of key file configurations.

-* Callback address is additionally required in order to use Google Calendar listener.
+* Callback address and domain verification file content are additionally required in order to use Google Calendar listener.
 It is the path of the listener resource function.
 The time-to-live in seconds for the notification channel is provided in optional parameter expiration time.
 By default it is 604800 seconds.
   * Callback address
   * Expiration time